Leaders don’t listen.

-Okay, maybe not all leaders – but many of them are guilty of being overworked, underdeveloped and lacking adequate time management skills, which as a result doesn’t allow them take the time to truly listen to their people resulting in some bad habits as a people manager.
+Okay, maybe not all leaders.
+But many of them are overworked, underdeveloped and lack adequate time-management skills.
+And as a result, they don’t take the time to truly listen to their people.
+Basically, they develop bad people-management skills.

 So why is this important?

 As a coach, you must be able to stay present, engage others through powerful questions and then wait long enough for a response from the other individual.
-Coaching is not about being right or knowing the answer, it’s about guiding the other person to the place where they can discover the answer on their own.
-Coaching is not about giving direction, leading the witness or bullying the other person into action.
+Coaching is not about being right or knowing the answer.
+It’s about guiding the other person to the place where they can discover the answer on their own.
+Coaching is also not about giving direction, leading the witness or bullying the other person into action.

-If a leader doesn’t feel equipped with the necessary skills or training to do this, you won’t be creating a coaching culture…but rather a demanding one.
+What happens if a leader doesn’t feel equipped with the necessary skills or training to do this?
+You won’t be creating a coaching culture…but rather a demanding one.

-I’ve been writing about coaching for almost as long as I have been a coach and if there’s one thing I have witnessed, it’s the rise and fall of coaching cultures within organizations.
-It’s no secret that many companies want to create an empowering and impactful coaching culture but the odds of its success are not always clearly outlined.
-Last year, in my article “A Coaching Culture: Why Leaders Struggle As Coaches (Part 3)” I wrote about what it takes for an organization to seriously consider building out a coaching culture and the strategic work that’s involved, now I want to discuss “why” it isn’t working out (or working out as well as you would hope).
+I’ve been writing about coaching for almost as long as I have been a coach.
+And if there’s one thing I have witnessed, it’s the rise and fall of coaching cultures within organizations.
+It’s no secret that many companies want to create an empowering and impactful coaching culture.
+But they don’t always clearly outline the odds of its success.
+Last year, I published the article “A Coaching Culture: Why Leaders Struggle As Coaches (Part 3).”
+In it, I wrote about what it takes for an organization to seriously consider building out a coaching culture and the strategic work that’s involved.
+Now I want to discuss “why” it isn’t working out (or working out as well as you would hope).

-If you are one of the few organizations whose been trying to stand up a successful coaching culture and has experienced more failures than successes, don’t give up just yet.
-Although giving up may be the easiest of options, it’s worth first diagnosing what’s blocking your success.
+If you are one of the few organizations who’s been trying to stand up a successful coaching culture and has experienced more failures than successes, don’t give up just yet.
+Although giving up may be the easiest option, it’s worth first diagnosing what’s blocking your success.

-Unfortunately, the decision to create such a culture can stem from a variety of places none of which are ideal if the goal is to create a successful coaching culture.
-Often times, the directive comes from the top down and the person or persons responsible for carrying out this initiative are either ill-equipped, ill-educated or ill-advised on how to execute effectively.
+Unfortunately, the decision to create such a culture can stem from a variety of places.
+None of these are ideal if the goal is to create a successful coaching culture.
+Oftentimes, the directive comes from the top down.
+And the person or persons responsible for carrying out this initiative are either ill-equipped, ill-educated or ill-advised on how to execute effectively.

 What comes next is something I have witnessed firsthand and all too often.

-An organization sends a group of their pre-selected leaders to a workshop to learn a variation of one of the basic coaching models (usually called GROW) and then expect them to walk away prepared to coach anyone and anywhere.
+An organization sends a group of its pre-selected leaders to a workshop to learn a variation of one of the basic coaching models (usually called GROW).
+Then they expect them to walk away prepared to coach anyone and anywhere.
 This is both fundamentally wrong and a disaster just waiting to happen.
-Organizations need to view this type of project like any other change initiative, using a systematic and strategic approach that’s been thought out well in advance and mapped to both a broader vision around the company’s talent development philosophy and roadmap.
+Organizations need to view this type of project like any other change initiative.
+That is, using a systematic and strategic approach that’s been thought out well in advance and mapped to both a broader vision around the company’s talent development philosophy and roadmap.